 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 How can you possibly compare mental health struggles like Borderline Personality Disorder (BPD) to skateboarding, you ask?
 The comparison works because in skateboarding there is a need to develop a particular set of skills and specialized type of balance so as to make the board do what you want.
 Likewise while learning to overcome Borderline Personality Disorder, there is a need to learn certain skills that work to regulate affected brain regions (emotional and rational thinking areas), manage thoughts, and negotiate interactions so that problems can get solved and life be enjoyed.
-Both sets of learning (skateboarding and overcoming BPD) require consistent and dedicated practice to develop an expertise sufficient to get results.
+Both sets of learning (skateboarding and overcoming BPD) require consistent and dedicated practice to develop competence and confidence.

 Years ago when I first learned to skateboard, I recall being privileged with access to mutual coaching between several friends.
 We went out each and every day, hopped on our boards, learned new tricks, gave each other tips, cheered each other on, and never seemed to run out of a desire to keep progressing.
 Even when we got hurt, the passion and motivation to keep learning remained.